-Certain employees who are involved in physical activities for students must maintain and submit to the district proof of current certification or training in: 1) first aid, 2) cardiopulmonary resuscitation (CPR), 3) the use of an automated external defibrillator (AED), 4) evaluation, treatment, and oversight of concussions, and 5) extracurricular athletic activity safety.
-Certification or documentation of training must be issued by the American Red Cross, the American Heart Association, University Interscholastic

-League, or another organization that provides equivalent training and certification.
-Employees subject to this requirement must submit their certification or documentation to Employee Services.
+Certain employees who are involved in physical activities for students must maintain and submit to the district proof of current certification or training in: first aid, cardiopulmonary resuscitation (CPR), the use of an automated external defibrillator (AED), Narcan administration, evaluation, treatment, and oversight of concussions, and extracurricular athletic activity safety.
+Certification or documentation of training must be issued by the American Red Cross, the American Heart Association, or another organization that provides equivalent training and certification.
+Employees subject to this requirement must submit their certification or documentation to Human Resources.